matthiask/django-prose-editor/README.rst

 **NOTE!** The previous way of customizing the editor is still supported, but it's not recommended (and documented) anymore.

-The editor can be customized using presets; the way to do this is by adding a list of presets to your Django settings:
+The editor can be customized using presets; the way to do this is by adding additional assets to load:

 .. code-block:: python

+    from js_asset import JS

-    DJANGO_PROSE_EDITOR_PRESETS = {
+    DJANGO_PROSE_EDITOR_ASSETS = [
-        "announcements": {
-            "script": "prose-editors/announcements.js",
-        },
-    }
+        JS("prose-editors/announcements.js", {"defer": True}),
+    ]

 The preset can be selected when instantiating the field: